skumlos/bkm-68x-simple/README.md

 Bob from RetroRGB for testing and listening to my woes :)
 The secret benefactor(s) of the original BKM-68X which made the whole project much easier, and ultimately made it possible!
 Steve Nutter for being a helpful guy within the pro monitor scene!
+The people on the CRT discord and Professional and Broadcast Monitor Facebook group!

 (2021) Martin Hejnfelt, martin@hejnfelt.com

+This work is released under the CERN Open Hardware Licence version 2 (CERN-OHL-W), see LICENCE.TXT